Where the colony of Georgia began.

 In the 1950s the Georgia Ports Authority moved up river where there was more land, and the last cotton office on the waterfront closed in 1956.
 Then in 1970s the area was redeveloped by local landowners and urban planners determined to revive the history and prosperity of Savannah’s Waterfront.

 In June of 1977, at a cost of $7 million, a new waterfront plaza was unveiled.
-Some 80,000 square feet of empty abandoned warehouse space was transformed into a variety of shops, restaurants, bars and art galleries.
+Some 80,000 square feet of empty abandoned warehouse space was transformed into shops, restaurants, bars and art galleries.
 This urban-renewal project helped stabilize downtown and was a large part of the revitalization of Savannah’s Historic District.

-the waterfront’s historic character
+- Preserve and maintain the waterfront’s historic character

-the waterfront’s scenic nature and appearance
+- Maintain and improve the waterfront’s scenic nature and appearance

-public interest in the waterfront
+- Promote and stimulate public interest in the waterfront

-and mutual assistance among property owners and businesses along the waterfront
+- Promote cooperation and mutual assistance among property owners and businesses along the waterfront